Autopsy: Deputy shot Casey Goodson Jr. 5 times in the back

 The Franklin County coroner listed the cause of death as a homicide — a medical determination used in cases where someone has died at someone else’s hand, but not a legal finding.
 It doesn’t imply criminal intent.

-The shooting took place on Dec.
+The shooting took place in Columbus on Dec.
 4 while Meade, a 17-year veteran of the sheriff’s office, was finishing up an unsuccessful search for a fugitive as part of a U.S. Marshals Office fugitive task force.

 U.S. Marshal Peter Tobin has said that on the day of the shooting, Meade confronted the victim outside his home after Goodson, who was not the subject of the fugitive search, drove by and waved a gun at Meade.